MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/russia.md

 # required metadata

 title: Russia overview
-description: This topic provides an overview of Dynamics 365 for Finance and Operations functionality that is specific to Russia.
+description: This topic provides an overview of functionality that is specific to Russia.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 07/25/2019